 - Directors’ and trustees’ duties and related claims;

-- Partnership, LLP and joint venture disputes;
+- Partnership, joint venture and LLP disputes;

-- Real property and trusts, particularly in an insolvency context
+- Real property and trusts;

 Recent highlights of Lisa’s practice include: